tashramsden/CMEECourseWork/week2/README.md

   * Exploring loops and comprehensions whilst determining whether trees are oaks.

 * [**scope.py**](code/scope.py)
-  * A script split into 5 sections which explore variable scope, and gloabl and local variables.
+  * A script split into 5 sections which explore variable scope, and global and local variables.

 * [**basic_io1.py**](code/basic_io1.py)
   * Script that opens test.txt in ../sandbox and prints the lines; first as they appear and then with blank lines removed.